songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## 0.4671
 ```

 The result showed they have significant correlation (t = 3.2562, df = 38, p-value = 0.002378).
 The islands with tombs are the islands having good fengshui.
-My result verified our prediction talked with Dr. Spider that bird richness related to fengshui significantly.
-For the detail underlying mechanisms, it may be a follow-up paper to answer this question.
+My result verified our initial prediction that bird richness is significantly correlated to fengshui.
+I may produce a follow-up paper to answer this patterns.

-## Acknowlegements
+## Acknowledgements

-Thanks for your reading this long boring blog.
-Thanks for the supports for our group as I have a little time to imagine something having no connection with my academic stuffs.
-I also thanks the Lake data from our group and the data of island attributes which comes from the [Gutianshan plot](http://blog.sciencenet.cn/blog-267448-463699.html).
-I just run the anaysis anyway as they have no relations.
-I thanks for <a href="https://gist.github.com/sixf/9488518">this tutorial</a> providing the original code of this analyses.
+Thank you for reading this long boring blog.
+Thanks very much for the supports from our group as I do not have much time to imagine something that is not related to my academic stuffs.
+I also thanks our group members to collect the long-term data in the Lake.
+The bird data in this post are from our group and the data of island attributes come from the [Gutianshan plot](http://blog.sciencenet.cn/blog-267448-463699.html).
+I just ran the analyses anyway as these data have no biological senses.
+I thanks <a href="https://gist.github.com/sixf/9488518">this tutorial</a> for providing the original code of this analyses.
 The code of this blog could be downloaded from [here](http://sixf.org/files/code/2014/mumin.txt)(updated) or [here](https://github.com/sixf/TIL-model-selection/archive/master.zip)(expired).
-Feel free to leave any reviews below as you are exactly the referee.
-Thanks!
+Feel free to leave any reviews in the end of this post because you are the referee!
+Thank you!

 ## References